-We have been trying to optimize a “lowboy” standard round brilliant.
+We have been trying to optimize a lowboy standard round brilliant.
 By using BOG's optimize facility, coupled with some follow-up checks in the PlayPen, we have managed to produce a better gem.
 In this final part of the tutorial, we will use the Merit Function Mapper to investigate the performance of the design over a range of pavillion and crown angles.

+4. Click the Modify Targets button in the main BOG window and set the check marks and weighting factors as shown at right.
 5. Select the Tilt tab, then click on the up direction arrow (Direction 1).
 Set the maximum tilt angle to 20 degrees and the Brightness Variation for Zero Merit to 10.
 When you are done, the Tilt panel should look like this.
+6. Click Ok to return to the main BOG window, and you're ready to go!
+Don't worry at this stage if you don't understand all these steps.
+The other sections of the tutorial clarify the procedure, and you can go back through them at any time. |

 BOG seeks to improve the quality of a gemstone design by maximizing its Merit Function (MF).
 The MF is a mathematical value assigned to the quality of the gem, based on a series of optimization targets, such as brightness, tilt performance, and dispersion.
 The Optmize feature of BOG varies the pavillion and crown angles in such a way as to always increase the Merit Function.
 Optimization ends when no further variation in the angles improves the situation - in mathematical terms, BOG finds a maximum in the Merit Function surface (see a more detailed explanation here).

 There is no guarantee, however, that this is the overall best design.
-It may be a “local maximum” - in other words the highest MF value reachable from the initial starting point without going "downhill."
+It may be a local maximum - in other words the highest MF value reachable from the initial starting point without going "downhill."
 Even if it is the best design, the choice of pavillion and crown angles may produce a less-than-pleasing reflection pattern, or the piece of facet rough may only allow a certain range of angles due to its shape, internal flaws, etc.

 This is where the Merit Function Mapper or MF Map comes in.
 It automatically evaluates and plots the Merit Function for a range of pavillion and crown angles.
 By interactively exploring the results, you can choose the best combination given the circumstances.